DR3WH0/DR3WH0.github.io/_posts/2013-08-03-orphaned-baby-bunnies.md

 published: true
 title: Orphaned Baby Bunnies
 tags: animals rabbits dogs
-description: Cocoa raids a nest of newborn bunnies in my back yard.
+description: Cocoa raids a nest of newborn rabbits in my back yard.
+I lament.
 ---

 Something told me to go outside with Cocoa this morning and spend time with her in the yard.
 I usually just let her out for awhile to sniff and do her business, and this morning was no different, with the exception of that nagging hunch.
 I should have listened.